timayres/3DL_scripts/README.md

 mlx_end
 ```

+###Filters
+Not all MeshLab filters have been implemented yet, however a useful subset has.
+It's reasonably straightforward to add additional filters, so it you need something extra please send a request!
+Currently the best documentation on implemented filters and their usage is the code itself.

+mlx.bsh uses a few abbreviations to shorten names for common words:
+- V = vertex, vertexes, vertices
+- E = edge, edges
+- F = face, faces, facets
+- sel = select, selected
+- del = delete, deleted
+- parts = same as "components" in MeshLab (but fewer letters ;); some other programs call these "shells".
+These are any separate, unconnected geometries in the mesh.
+- layer = MeshLab uses "layer" and "mesh" somewhat interchangeably.
+This isn't entirely correct, as a layer could contain something other than a mesh (e.g. a point cloud), so the more general term is used.

+MeshLab likes to give filters long and highly technical names; wile accurate, this can be confusing for newcomers (and some oldtimers ;), and is a bit much to type out in scripts.
+Therefore, some filters have been renamed to give them shorter (and hopefully clearer) names.
+For example, filter "Quadric Edge Collapse Decimation" is called with the function `mlx_simplify`.

+Additional filter combinations are also included for convenience.
+For example, `mlx_del_small_parts` combines `mlx_sel_small_parts` with `mlx_del_sel_V_F`.

+Some filters have additional features added or a different interface defined.
+For example, `mlx_simplify` will run a different version of the filter depending if the model has a UV texture.
+The mesh creation filters have been changed extensively to give them more of an OpenSCAD-like interface.

+All filter opens are specified when calling the filter using the pattern `option=value`.
+Read the code to see specifics.
+All options that are available can be specified unless they serve no purpose in a script (such as the rotation snap angle).
+All options have default values so it is not required to specify any options at all (although for some filters such as the transformations a call with no options won't actually do anything).
+Please note that the default values are those we've found to be the most useful and may differ from MeshLab's defaults.
+Check first!

 ###Run the script in meshlabserver
-You have two options to run scripts, the `run_meshlab` function or just calling meshlabserver directly.
+You have two options to run mlx scripts, the `run_meshlab` function or just calling meshlabserver directly.

 ####run_meshlab
 `run_meshlab` adds a few features and conveniences, such as the ability to silence meshlab's output, track its run time, and automatically determine file output options.
-The current downside is that not all meshlabserver features are currently supported, so if you need these features meshlabserver is your only option.
+The  downside is that not all meshlabserver features are currently supported, so if you need these features meshlabserver is your only option.
 To use `run_meshlab` you need to define the following variables first:

-ml_IF = MeshLab input filename - required
+- `ml_IF` = MeshLab input filename - required (see note below)
-ml_OF = MeshLab output filename - optional
+- `ml_OF` = MeshLab output filename - optional
-ml_LF = MeshLab log filename - optional
+- `ml_LF` = MeshLab log filename - optional

 There are several features which are currently NOT supported:
 - Output file types other than those listed above.
 Note that most input file types should be fine.
 - Output options that are not yet supported, such as vertex colors without textures.
-- MeshLab project files
+- MeshLab project files.
-- Multiple input files
+- Multiple input files.
-- Multiple output files
+- Multiple output files.

 ####meshlabserver
-Here is a copy of meshlabserver's Usage:
+meshlabserver's Usage (run `meshlabserver` with no options to see this):
 ```
 meshlabserver [logargs] [args]
   where logargs can be: